Basics of Everscale Blockchain

 An account (contract) is identified by its full address consisting of a workchain and ID.
 Full information about the Account is stored in its state.

 An account can have some balance, a place for its code, a place for its data and many other fields.
-It can have 1 owner, many owners and no owners at all.

 Account ID is calculated during deploy from its initial code and data.